Handling Non-Transactional DDL in MySQL Migrations

 WHERE TABLE_SCHEMA = DATABASE() AND TABLE_NAME = 'your_table';

-ALTER TABLE your_table DROP COLUMN IF EXISTS new_column;
+ALTER TABLE your_table DROP COLUMN new_column;

-DROP INDEX IF EXISTS idx_partial ON your_table;
+DROP INDEX idx_partial ON your_table;

 ALTER TABLE your_table DROP FOREIGN KEY fk_partial;